JuliaRegistries/TagBot/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

 No further action is required on your part.
-When you register a new release with the Julia General Registry (either manually or with [Registrator](https://github.com/JuliaRegistries/Registrator.jl/blob/master/README.md)), TagBot will create a Github Tag and Github Release on your package's Github repository.
+When you add a new release to a registry with Registrator, TagBot will create a GitHub release on your package's repository.

 You may, however, want to customize the behavior via the available configuration options: